-HIV drugs (antiretroviral drugs), usually three or more taken together, can stop HIV from reproducing, strengthen the immune system, and thus make people less susceptible to infection, but the drugs cannot, with rare exceptions, eliminate HIV, which persists in an inactive form.
+HIV drugs (antiretroviral drugs)—two, three, or more taken together—can stop HIV from reproducing, strengthen the immune system, and thus make people less susceptible to infection, but the drugs cannot eliminate HIV, which persists in an inactive form.

 HIV infections may be caused by one of two retroviruses, HIV-1 or HIV-2.
-HIV-1 has caused a worldwide epidemic, but HIV-2 remains limited to West Africa.
+HIV-1 causes most HIV infections worldwide, but HIV-2 causes many HIV infections in West Africa.

-HIV progressively destroys some types of white blood cells called CD4+ lymphocytes.
-Lymphocytes help defend the body against foreign cells, infectious organisms, and cancer (see Acquired Immunity : Lymphocytes).
+HIV progressively destroys certain types of white blood cells called CD4+ lymphocytes.
+Lymphocytes Lymphocytes One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more help defend the body against foreign cells, infectious organisms, and cancer.
 Thus, when HIV destroys CD4+ lymphocytes, people become susceptible to attack by many other infectious organisms.
 Many of the complications of HIV infection, including death, usually result from these other infections and not from HIV infection directly.